 1930s Taito Art Deco Pendant Lamp

-Materials: Chromed metal (iron and brass).
+Materials: Chromed metal (iron and brass) rod, canopy and lampshade holder.
 Light blue hand blown crystal glass “opaline” opal diffuser.
-Brass and porcelain socket.
+Some metal parts.
+Brass with porcelain socket.

 Chain Length: 80 cm / 31.49”

 Height: 44 cm / 17.32”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 For this setup a frosted light bulb was used.
 It gives a better result.
 Clear bulbs often create stripes on the walls.

 Other versions: This 1930s Taito art deco pendant lamp was in all probability made in several colours and variations.

 The lighting company Oy Taito AB was co-founded by Pavoo Tynell, a Finnish designer (25-01-1890 – 13-09-1973).
 He led the company and worked as chief designer until 1954.

 Tynell’s best-known works include designing the lighting for the Lasipalatsi (the glass palace) in Helsinki and implementing the lighting of the UN Secretary-General’s office.